dowobeha/yupik-parser/README.md

 Ensure that you have [Swift 5.2](https://www.swift.org/download) or later installed.

-- Option 1: On macOS, double-click on Package.swift, and the whole project should open in XCode
+- Option 1: On macOS with XCode 11.4 or later, double-click on Package.swift, and the whole project should open in XCode

 - Option 2: At the terminal, run `swift build`.
 This will compile the code and put it in a `.build` directory, probably in `.build/debug/qamani`